Article

 Here are a few tips on how to increase your client base:

-• Be a business owner, not just an accountant.
-This means focusing on solid business practices and looking for ways to ensure both stability and growth.
+- Be a business owner, not just an accountant.
+Doing so means focusing on solid business practices and looking for ways to ensure both stability and growth.

-• Market yourself.
-This goes beyond starting a business and hoping people show up.
+- Market yourself.
+Marketing goes beyond starting a business and hoping people show up.
 Look for ways to partner with other companies and firms, as well as networking opportunities in the community.
 The local chamber of commerce is an excellent resource.

-• Don’t forget about friends and family.
-While they won’t be able to maintain your business over the long haul, friends and family are a great starting place not only for initial clients but also for referrals.
+- Don’t forget about friends and family.
+While they won’t be able to maintain your business over the long haul, friends and family are a great starting place for initial clients and also referrals.

-• Take advantage of easy and cheap technology.
-Google Ads can be capped at $20 and make for productive investments to help drive local searches for accounting firm.
+- Take advantage of easy and cheap technology.
+To help drive local searches for your accounting firm, Google Ads can make for productive investments.

 You’ll find other ideas in our blog post on finding new clients.

-How about social media and online presence for accountants – is it worth the effort?
+How about social media and online presence for accountants — are they worth the effort?

-For the most part, a simple online presence is relatively easy to start with minimal start-up costs.
-And while an online presence won’t guarantee an increase in exposure, not having one can have a negative impact and can discredit you to a potential client.
-In many cases, website and social media become an augmentation to your word of mouth referrals.
-Most people won’t simply call a number without the opportunity to do some basic online research.
+For the most part, a simple online presence is relatively easy to start with minimal startup costs.
+While an online presence won’t guarantee increased exposure, not having one can negatively impact you and discredit you to a potential client.
+In many cases, a website and social media become an augmentation to your word-of-mouth referrals.
+Most people won’t simply call a number without the opportunity to do some basic online research, so be sure your website is search engine optimized to help prospective clients find it.

-Many – if not most – firms will start as generalists and then slowly make their way a more niche practice.
-Sometimes a firm will intentionally build clients in one area.
-Others realize they have, say, many construction clients and then move to the particular niche.
+Many — if not most — firms will start as generalists and then slowly become a more niche practice.
+Sometimes, a firm will intentionally build clients in one area.
+Others realize they have, for example, many construction clients and then move to that particular niche.

 If moving toward a niche practice, consider:

-• Partnering with more generalist firms can help take on other needs from clients while you take only the niche side of their business.
+- Partnering with more generalist firms.
+That way, they can help take on other client needs while you tackle only the niche side of their business.

 What’s the most popular accounting niche?

-Niches, like many things, are often dependent on location, interest, and understanding where there is a need across different businesses.
-However, some of the most successful niches are the ones serving fellow professionals such as doctors, dentists, attorneys.
+Like many things, niches are often dependent on location, interest, and understanding where there is a need across different businesses.
+However, some of the most successful niches are the ones serving fellow professionals such as doctors, dentists, and attorneys.

 However, it’s important to remember that you have to target businesses where you have the right location and the right skills.
-Again, farming has particular needs and goals.
-If you can fill them, then you have a specialization that is highly valuable to that market.
+For example, the farming industry has particular needs and goals.
+If you can fill them, you have a highly valuable specialization in that market.

-What do prospective clients consider when deciding how to choose an accountant?
-What do they look for in a CPA?
+What do prospective clients consider when choosing an accountant, and what do they look for in a CPA?

-What are the things that are most likely to influence a client’s perception of you in the little amount of information they’re able to get from a flyer, website, or social media?
-While the idea that “first impressions matter” may seem a little cliché, they still matter to your clients.
-As a result, making sure your communication is direct, pleasing, and engaging is critical to your success.
+What are the things most likely to influence a client’s perception of you in the little amount of information they can get from a flyer, website, or social media?
+While “first impressions matter” may seem cliché, they still matter to your clients.
+As a result, making sure your communication is direct, pleasing, and engaging is crucial.

 Some important deciding factors include:

-• Aesthetics.
+- Aesthetics.
 What’s the aesthetic of your website?
-Is it mobile compliant?
+Is it mobile-compliant?
 Does it seem modern?
 Do your documents use color and seem to be professionally designed?
-Take care to control the new prospective client’s perception of you and what they think they see in you.
+Take care to control new prospective clients’ perceptions of you and what they see in you.

-• Have a professional place to meet.
-Whether you operate a brick-and-mortar business or a virtual one, having a professional place to meet with clients is essential.
+- A professional place to meet.
+Whether you operate a brick-and-mortar business or a virtual one, having a suitable place to meet with clients is essential.

-• Clients want comfort and assurance.
-Clients want the assurance that, if the IRS or another regulatory authority comes after them, that you be my defender and stand between them and the organization?
-Extending that sense of comfort is going to help influence them.
+- Clients want comfort and assurance.
+Clients want the assurance that if the IRS or another regulatory authority comes after them, their firm will be their defender and stand up for them.
+Extending that sense of comfort is going to help influence clients.

-• Know your target market.
-Know what your market is looking for and make it very clear that’s what you can provide them.
+- Knowing your target market.
+Understand your market’s needs and make it very clear that’s what you can provide them.

 Bring more value to your clients.